-MTA's Board of Directors and management considered many factors when setting the fiscal year 2016 budget.
-These factors include an expected increase in ridership, contract services, new BRT-Lite services on Nolensville Road, costs related to health, workers' compensation and pension and postemployment benefits.
+MTA's Board of Directors and management considered many factors when setting the fiscal year 2017 budget.
+These factors included an expected increase in ridership, contract services, a full year of BRT-Lite services on Nolensville Road, a new maintenance initiative to hire more qualified mechanics, costs related to health, workers' compensation and pension and postemployment benefits.
 Also considered were anticipated capital grant funding for bus and van replacements and any facility maintenance or rehab needed for all administrative and heavy maintenance functions at our Nestor Street and Myatt Drive facilities.
 This will help reduce Nashville MTA exposure to potential asset impairment and will improve operating efficiencies and help reduce maintenance costs for the year and future years.